 I don’t know about you, but for me, one of the greatest ways to experience the US is definitely by camping.
 I love the great outdoors, and the US has so much variety to offer, from the Grand Canyon to Yosemite, to the Great Sand Dunes.
 There are hundreds of National Parks, each unique, and all waiting to be explored.
-Here are some tips to help you plan your national park camping trip.
+Check out our camping checklist as well as some tips below to help you plan your national park camping trip.

 “When to go” is dependent on two things: your plan and the park’s open seasons.
 Some parks are open year-round, while others are seasonal.
 You might want to look into the open schedules and see if it’s compatible with your plan.vYou might also want to take note that certain times of the year are busier than others, particularly summer.
 If you want some peace and serenity, plan your trip off the peak seasons.